Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/drawing/introduction.rst

 multiple strokes are desired.
 With this option set, a sketching session starts when a *Grease Pencil* stroke is made.
-The type of session (Draw, Line, Poly, Erase) is determined by the first stroke made which can be done via hotkeys or the Toolshelf.
+The type of session (Draw, Line, Poly, Erase) is determined by the first stroke made which can be done via hotkeys or the Tool Shelf.
 Use :kbd:`Esc` or :kbd:`Return` to exit the sketching session.
 Note that in a Erase Sketching Session both :kbd:`LMB` or :kbd:`RMB` can be used once the session has started.